COVID-19 entry restrictions for Costa Rica

 The hurricane season usually runs from June to November.
 You should monitor local and international weather updates from the World Meteorological Organisation and the US National Hurricane Centre.
 Follow the advice of local authorities, including any evacuation orders.
 Keep up to date with FCDO travel advice and social media.
 Plan any local travel carefully.

 Commercial flights have returned to almost pre-pandemic levels.

-Around 54,000 British nationals visited Costa Rica in 2014.
+Around 91,000 British nationals visited Costa Rica in 2019.
 Most visits are trouble-free, but incidents of violent crime against tourists have increased.
 There have been incidents of robbery at gunpoint involving groups of British visitors, and 2 incidents in August 2018 that led to the deaths of tourists.
 See Crime.

-You should take out comprehensive travel and medical insurance before you travel, particularly if undertaking adventure sports where safety standards can be variable.
-Beaches in Costa Rica may have dangerous currents and these aren’t always indicated by signs.
-Life guards aren’t usually present.
+Beaches in Costa Rica may have dangerous currents and these are not always indicated by signs.
+Life guards are not usually present.
 Seek local advice and take extreme care.
-See Safety and Security – Swimming and Watersports.
+See Swimming and water sports.

 Cases of dengue in Costa Rica have been increasing year-on-year.
 The rise in cases in 2020 has been significant and is most pronounced in the provinces of Limon and Puntarenas.
 See Health.